annina/womens-work-is-never-done/README.md

 The project consists of a ruby script that runs in Sonic Pi, a Live Coding Synth.
 The second main component is a  startup script that starts JACK, the audio routing toolkit as well as Sonic Pi.
 Installing the project requires that you have [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli) installed on your Raspberry Pi.
 Sonic Pi, Audio Jack, and QJackCtl should already be installed.

 ### The Startup Script
 The startup script is a shell script that runs on startup.
-To run a script on startup on stretch you need to modify the following document like this:
+The script takes care of routing sound from the microphone to Sonic Pi and starts the project on Sonic Pi so it can be run without a monitor.
+Sound routing is necessary because Raspberry Pi does not by default have a sound input.
+So Raspbian does not expect one to be present and will not automatically route sound input to Sonic Pi.
+For the purpose of the project, being able to record the sound of a breastpump via a microphone and modify it in real time is necessary.
+Therefore, the code below is necessary.
+But first things first: To run a script on startup on Raspbian stretch you need to modify the following document like this:

 ```markdown
 sudo nano .config/lxsession/LXDE-pi/autostart